Sranan Tongo phonology and orthography

-Sranan Tongo, or for short Sranan, an English-based creole language spoken by many people in Suriname, is not an officially recognized language.
-Until the middle of the 20th century, most written texts in Sranan, seen at the time as a low-prestige language, used a spelling that was not standardized but based on Dutch orthography, recording an approximation of how Sranan words sound to Dutch ears.
+Sranan Tongo, or for short Sranan, an English-based creole language spoken by many people in Suriname, is not an official language of Surinam but it has an extensive body of written literature dating back to the 18th century.
+Until the middle of the 20th century, most written texts in Sranan, seen at the time as a low-prestige language, used a spelling that was not standardized but based on Dutch orthography.
 In view of the considerable differences between the phonologies of Sranan and Dutch, this was not a satisfactory situation.

 With the emergence of a movement striving for the emancipation of Sranan as a respectable language, the need for a phonology-based orthography was felt.
 A more suitable orthography developed as an informal consensus from the publications of linguists studying Sranan and related creoles.
 For every-day use, the Dutch-based spelling remained common, while some literary authors adopted (variants of) the linguistic spelling.

 To end this chaotic situation, the Surinamese government commissioned a committee of linguists and writers to define a standard spelling, which was adopted and came into force in 1986.
 This standard basically followed the linguistic consensus.
 However, as the language is not being taught in schools, while Dutch is, most speakers are not clearly aware of the principles on which this spelling is based and keep using a Dutchish, varying spelling.

 The main points are summarized in the following tables.
 In the IPA columns, a comma-separated list indicates allophones.
-The “Dutch” spelling may vary from writer to writer, or even within a single text.
+The "Dutch" spelling may vary from writer to writer, or even within a single text.